martin-ger/esp_wifi_repeater/README.md

 <img src="https://raw.githubusercontent.com/martin-ger/esp_wifi_repeater/master/FlashRepeaterWindows.jpg">

-For some reasons that I still do not understand, the firmware compiled with the V2.0.0 SDK fails to start on some ESP-01 modules.
-If you experience these problem, use the files from the directory firmware_sdk_1.5.4 instead (addresses 0x00000 and 0x40000).

-If your downloaded firmware doesn't start properly, please check with the enclosed checksums whether the binary files are possibly corrupted.
+If "QIO" mode fails on your device, try "DIO" instead.
+Also have a look at the "Detected Info" to check size and mode of the flash chip.
+If your downloaded firmware still doesn't start properly, please check with the enclosed checksums whether the binary files are possibly corrupted.

 # Known Issues
 - Due to the limitations of the ESP's SoftAP implementation, there is a maximum of 8 simultaniously connected stations.
 - Configuration via TCP (write_flash) requires a good power supply.
 A large capacitor between Vdd and Gnd can help if you experience problems here.
+- For some reasons that I still do not understand, the firmware compiled with the V2.0.0 SDK fails to start on some ESP-01 modules.
+If you experience these problem, use the files from the directory firmware_sdk_1.5.4 instead (addresses 0x00000 and 0x40000, deprecated as it doesn't have the KRACK WPA2 patch).